goldlabel-apps/wordpress-theme-listingslab/README.md

 ## Usage

 - Download the [latest.zip](https://github.com/listingslab-software/wordpress-theme-pwa/blob/master/latest.zip?raw=true)
-- Install to WordPress as you would any theme
+- Install it to your WordPress instance as you would any theme
+- Add the widget to a page area